 - Central nervous system symptoms like facial paralysis, trouble blinking

 - Persistent, long-term ear problems

 While ear mites are far less common among dogs than ear infections, you may also want to check for signs that what you suspect is an ear infection may, in fact, be ear mites.
 These signs include dark residue, flakiness, dryness, and hair loss.
-The good news is, both ear mites and dog ear infections can be treated naturally.BUY EAR TREATMENT
+Check with your veterinarian to understand the best course of action if you suspect ear mites.

 Causes and Risk Factors

 As we mentioned above, even dogs who are treated to proper hygiene can be predisposed to ear infections.
 Genetic factors such as ear shape and allergies play a role in susceptibility, but that doesn’t mean there’s nothing that can be done to remedy the situation.
 However, we’ll get to holistic approaches to these more complex issues below.
 For now, let’s discuss the most common dog ear infection causes and risk factors.
 These include:

 - Non-erect, folded or floppy ears that are characteristic of many breeds

 - Foreign object in ear (like foxtail or other grass seeds)